SAVE THEM ALL®

 When Best Friends launched the No-Kill Los Angeles (NKLA) initiative in 2012, only 56% of the dogs and cats in the city’s shelters were making it out alive.
 But thanks to the hard work of so many, including the entire NKLA Coalition, Mayor Garcetti, Los Angeles Animal Services, our fabulous local community and devoted volunteers, we are thrilled to announce a sustained save rate of 90.49% for 2020.

 Join us.
 Together, we can Save Them All®.

 Adopt - Adopting a pet means saving a life.
 More.

-The NKLA Pet Adoption Center is now OPEN Friday - Sunday from 12PM - 4PM.
+The NKLA Pet Adoption Center is now open EVERY DAY from 12PM - 4PM.
 NO APPOINTMENT NECESSARY

 If you are interested in adopting a pet, please complete our dog adoption survey, cat adoption survey or kitten adoption survey to provide us information about your lifestyle and what you are looking for in a dog or cat.
 An adoption specialist will be in touch with you within 48 hours via phone or email to advise next steps.
-Thank you for your patience, understanding and continued support for the animals of Los Angeles during these unprecedented times.
+Thank you for your patience, understanding and continued support for the animals of Los Angeles.